Pedro Morales (footballer): International career

 In January 2008, Morales was called up to the Chile national team by Marcelo Bielsa.
 The tour consisted of 2 friendlies where Chile beat South Korea 1–0 in Seoul and had a goalless draw with Japan at the Nissan Stadium.
 Morales played the full 90 minutes in both encounters.

 A month later, Morales was called up to represent Chile in the prestigious 8-team, U23 Toulon tournament in France.
-He was chosen the 2nd best player of the tournament and scored what was voted as the tournament's best goal, thanks to a strike from the behind the half in a semifinal against Cote d'Ivoire.
+He was chosen the 2nd best player of the tournament and scored what was voted as the tournament's best goal, thanks to a strike from the behind the half in a semifinal against Côte d'Ivoire.
 Morales's size, technique, goals, and assists allowed Chile to make it to the final where they conceded a 1–0 loss to Italy, in a highly contested encounter where Morales was able to rid himself of all nearby defenders and shoot a 25-yard rocket that hit the Italian post in the dying minutes of the game.

 International goals

+Post-retirement

+Morales became a football agent by joining Empire Football Agency in March 2025.